-To enhance justice for people of limited means by resolving their
+To secure access to justice for people of limited means

 The Voluntary Legal Services Program of Northern California, Inc.(“VLSP”) is a nonprofit agency that has provided free legal assistance with many kinds of civil legal matters to low income people in the Sacramento region since 1981.
 We are able to provide free help because we receive grants and donations allowing us to help the poor with their legal matters and because attorneys and other legal professionals donate their services—they work pro bono.